 The easiest way to determine which Interrail Europe pass to buy is to go here and enter your travel dates and desired locations.
 The website will choose the best Interrail train pass based on your itinerary.
-And since it came straight from the source (Interrail), you can trust that the pass you buy will actually cover your chosen countries and cities.

-The flexi or flexible pass is great if you’re only taking a limited number of train journeys, while the continuous pass is best for travellers who plan on plenty of train travel in a short time and might use up too many flexipass days without it.
+Like the Eurail pass, the flexi or flexible pass is great if you’re only taking a limited number of train journeys, while the continuous pass is best for travellers who plan on plenty of train travel in a short time and might use up too many flexipass days without it.
 The problem with the continuous pass is you may end up paying for travel days you don’t use unless you’re interrailing across Europe at record speed.